f418me/pyalby/README.md

 Pull Requests are Welcome!

-A python library of methods for accessing [alby](https://guides.getalby.com/developer-guide/v/alby-wallet-api/) API or your own install.
+A python library of methods for accessing [alby](https://guides.getalby.com/developer-guide/v/alby-wallet-api/) API.
 For use when building projects with alby.